letsdebug/certbot-cpanel-dns-auth-hook/README.md

 CPANEL_URI = "https://cpanel.my-server.com:2083"
 # Normal cPanel login credentials
 CPANEL_AUTH = HTTPBasicAuth("username", "password")
-# If you don't have a trusted certificate on :2083
-CPANEL_INSECURE_VERIFY = False
 # Adjust based on the performance of your DNS cluster.
 CPANEL_BIND_DELAY = 15
 ```